 By evening, we were at Calangute beach.

-We parked our bike and took a long walk along the shores.
+We parked our bikes and took a long walk along the shores.
 The seawater had a sky blue color which made it quite beautiful to see.
 We had our usual conversations, planned for the next day, enjoyed the serenity, and finally after sunset left the place to get back to our hotel.

 On our way back, we saw this little Dhaba near our hotel.
 I was hesitant to get in at first, but Sumit forced me to come.
 We stopped and had dinner that we can never really forget till today.
-The taste was so delightful, it was hard to resist ourselves from coming back to that place again.
-Certain decisions that Sumit takes makes me wonder how he identifies places and gets to know in and out of that place.
+The taste was so delightful, it was hard to resist coming back to that place again.
+Certain decisions that Sumit takes make me wonder how he identifies places and gets to know in and out of that place.

 “Now?”
 I asked, now really getting frustrated.

 “Yes, I heard that this place is worth a visit at night.”
 He said.